1

 Cosmic center and cosmic edge are imperfect features

-construction, which is almost always the case, then they demand some kind
+construction, which is almost always the case, then center and edge are

 David Layzer at Harvard in 1954 updated the notion that gravity is

-impotent in a universe without center and edge. [--Layzer, D. On the
+impotent in a universe without center and edge. [–D. Layzer, On the

 Significance of Newtonian Cosmology, Astronomical Journal 59, p268-270

-(1954 Aug)] The finding has profound significance for conventional
+(1954)] The finding had profound significance for conventional

 cosmology.
 Categorically, the gravitational effect in expansion models is